-We issued dividends to shareholders in January of each of 2013 to 2015, but no dividends have been paid since due to reduced cash flows as a result of low oil and natural gas prices.
+We issued dividends to Shareholders in each January from 2013 to 2015, but no dividends have been paid since due to reduced cash flows as a result of low oil and natural gas prices.
 The Company does not currently have a dividend policy in place, and there is no assurance that it will do so in the future.